dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 ### <mark style="background: #69E772;">Inconsistent Retrieval (Dirty Reads):</mark>

-If transaction are allowed to read the partial results of incomplete transactions, they can obtain an inconsistent view of the DB (dirty or unrepeatable reads).
+If transactions are allowed to read the partial results of incomplete transactions, they can obtain an inconsistent view of the DB (dirty or unrepeatable reads).

 ### <mark style="background: #69E772;">Concurrency Control:</mark>

 <mark style="background: #69E772;">Transaction:</mark> the basic unit of work in a RDBMS